rweigel/phys260/Electric_Potential/Electric_Potential.md

    $$W_{a\rightarrow b}=\int_a^b \bfvec{F}\cdot d\bfvec{l}=(\pm)|\bfvec{F}|L$$

    where $L$ is positive; the $+$ sign is used for a force that is in the direction of movement, and the $-$ sign is used for a force that is in the opposite direction of movement.
 For example, if you lift a mass $m$ upwards at a constant velocity a distance $L$, the force you exert is in the same direction of movement, so you do a work of $mgL$ on the mass.
 The gravitational force on the mass is in the opposite direction of movement, so the work done by the gravitational force is $-mgL$.
-If, instead, you lower the mass at a constant velocity, your force is upwards, and the direction of motion is downwards, so the work you do is now $-mgL$, and the work done by the gravitational force is $+mgL$.

 3. When the direction of force relative to the direction of movement changes (so the dot product changes) and/or the magnitude of force changes.
-This is covered on [page 755 of the textbook](https://drive.google.com/file/d/10Zsubt69yu6wn-AWBvKEjyezXSiaeIup/view?usp=sharing★★★★remove★★★★).

 If $\bfvec{F}$ is a special kind of force, called a _conservative_ force, we do not need to perform integration to every time that we want to compute the work.
 For each conservative force, there is an equation for $U$ (called potential energy, or PE) such that one needs to only know $U$ at $b$ and $a$.
 In this case,